Invincible (2001 theatrical film): Critical reception

 Invincible received mixed reviews during its North American theatrical run.
 On one end of the spectrum, Roger Ebert said it was one of the best movies of the year:

 Watching Invincible was a singular experience for me, because it reminded me of the fundamental power that the cinema had for us when we were children.
 The film exercises the power that fable has for the believing.
 Herzog has gotten outside the constraints and conventions of ordinary narrative, and addresses us where our credulity keeps its secrets.

 On the syndicated television show Ebert & Roeper, Ebert's co-host Richard Roeper was also enthusiastic, calling the film, "A tremendous piece of work."

 David Stratton described it as an uninteresting and overly-long take on a fascinating period of 20th century history.
 However he did appreciate the production values, which were "solid", and the film had a "predictably rich" music soundtrack.

-As of 24 August 2010, the film has a score of 53% on Rotten Tomatoes.